UnlyEd/next-right-now/guides/scripts-and-utilities/index.md

 Refer to their documentation to understand how it works.

 Please note it won't print logs when renders are expected, **only when they aren't necessary**.

+## Next.js page optimizations for client-side bundling

+If you ever wondered what kind of optimization does the Next.js framework perform behind the curtains **when it builds a page**, check out [this interactive demo](https://next-code-elimination.now.sh/).

+Please note the demo was created around Next.js 9.3 release (SSG support), but still quite useful to understand what code is and isn't used by the browser